xaxxon/v8toolkit/README.md

 `NOTE: This will build with the 2013 toolchain by default.
 This means you CANNOT link it with code compiled with the 2015 toolchain.
 To change this, go to the Project menu, then `Properties`, `Configuration Properties`, `General`, and go to the `Platform Toolset` option and select `Visual Studio 2015 (v140)` or whatever version you want to use.
 However, it probably isn't guaranteed to work in any other version of the toolset.

+Also note this will build with the statically linked runtime.
+As far as I understand, the runtimes of what you link to it must match.
+I don't know if building with the dynamically linked runtime works or not.

 In `v8/build/Debug` you should now have d8.exe.
 If it isn't there, make sure you have python in your permanent PATH environment variable (following the directions in the URL above) and didn't just set it on the command line.
 Visual Studio has to know where to find it.